How do I migrate my VPN from a virtual private gateway to a transit gateway?

 4. Failover the traffic from the virtual gateway to the transit gateway

 You can terminate a VPN to a transit gateway.
 Then, you can failover the traffic from the virtual gateway to the transit gateway.
 Any VPC attached to the transit gateway is accessible using the single VPN connection.
-All VPCs attached to the transit gateway can communicate with each other if permitted through the routing and security groups.
+All VPCs attached to the transit gateway can communicate if permitted through the routing and security groups.

-Note: A single VPN connection to AWS Transit Gateway must still have a throughput of up to 1.25 Gbps.
-If you require faster bandwidth, you must terminate multiple VPN connections to the transit gateway, and then distribute your on-premises subnets across them.
+A single VPN connection to AWS Transit Gateway must still have a throughput of up to 1.25 Gbps.
+If you require faster bandwidth, then you must terminate multiple VPN connections to the transit gateway, and then distribute your on-premises subnets across them.

 Before you begin, be aware of the following: